google/WebFundamentals/src/site/_en/fundamentals/look-and-feel/animations/css-vs-javascript.markdown

   code:
     - Use CSS animations for simpler “one-shot” transitions, like toggling UI element states.
     - Use JavaScript animations when you want to have advanced effects like bouncing, stop, pause, rewind or slow-down.
-    - If you choose to animate with JavaScript, go with TweenLite or, if you need more features, TweenMax.
+    - If you choose to animate with JavaScript, go with TweenMax or, if you want a lighter-weight solution, TweenLite.

 notes:
   keyframes: